aws-quickstart/cdk-eks-blueprints/README.md

 This will provision the following:

-✅  A new Well-Architected VPC with both Public and Private subnets.
+- [x] A new Well-Architected VPC with both Public and Private subnets.
-✅  A new Well-Architected EKS cluster in the region and account you specify.
+- [x] A new Well-Architected EKS cluster in the region and account you specify.
-✅  [ArgoCD](https://argoproj.github.io/argo-cd/) into your cluster to support GitOps deployments.
+- [x] [ArgoCD](https://argoproj.github.io/argo-cd/) into your cluster to support GitOps deployments.
-✅  [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) into your cluster to support Network policies.
+- [x] [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) into your cluster to support Network policies.
-✅  [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) into your cluster to support metrics collection.
+- [x] [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) into your cluster to support metrics collection.
-✅  AWS and Kubernetes resources needed to forward logs and metrics to [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
+- [x] AWS and Kubernetes resources needed to forward logs and metrics to [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
-✅  AWS and Kubernetes resources needed to support [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+- [x] AWS and Kubernetes resources needed to support [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

 ---